 TANF REAUTHORIZATION.
-The County will continue to promote provisions in the reauthorization of the Temporary Assistance for Needy Families (TANF) program to restore state and county flexibility in a way that provides matching up, stabilization activities with families' individual needs, while maintaining the focus on work activities under TANF, and recognizing that "work first" does not mean "work only."
+The County will continue to promote the provisions in the reauthorization of the Temporary Assistance for Needy Families (TANF) program that would to restore state and county flexibility in a way that provides matching up, to tailor work and family stabilization activities to with families' individual needs, while maintaining the focus on work activities under TANF, while and recognizing that "work first" does not mean "work only."